Art by Bob Dornborg

 "Yes, where I'm supposed to be is standing in that kitchen, admiring a pear pie and waiting in nothing but an apron for my man to pull into the drive."

 He hardly flinches.
 "Lorna," he says.
 And then, again, "Lorna.
-I don't need to look you in the eye to see that you're not happy."
-His hands begin to shake, nervous, dreadful man that he is.
+I don't need to look you in the eye to see you're not happy."
+His hands begin to shake, nervous, dreadful man he is.
 His voice becomes tighter, more frantic.
 "I don't have to remind you of the crowds, the way the runway sparkled beneath your heels, the feel of a foreign hand against you.
-I am only here to tell you that your home will not be yours to return to much longer.
+I am only here to tell you your home will not be yours to return to much longer.
 And this man of yours, Lorna, he will not be satisfied forever.
 A man like that, he is an inner cripple, dragging a gimp leg behind him, always afraid of being discovered for what he really is.
-You cannot possibly believe that people fall in love with fantasies."
+You cannot possibly believe people fall in love with fantasies."

 It is perfect timing for Ezekiel to drive up, and he does.
 He has a large chunk of truck, silver like an overfed shark, hulking and masculine.
 I see my man's eyes quickly scan and assess the scene on his doorstep, and then he parks and disembarks gracefully, or as gracefully as a great bear of a man could from a raised vehicle.